 Not sure if you have read this article in the Guardian.

-Location based applications using geotagging, particularly those on Mobile devices are certainly bridging the gaps between the online spaces and what the non-users of these channels are calling ‘Real Life‘.
+Location based applications using geotagging, particularly those on mobile devices are certainly bridging the gaps between the online spaces and what the non-users of these channels are calling ‘real life‘.

 Those regurgitating this particular meme are probably not that interested in humanity anyway.
 It’s like walking into a public gathering and shouting “What are you all talking about and how is this relevant to me?!!”

 Some individuals are sociable and some are not.
 I’d hazard a bet there are more people experiencing new interactions with the social web that there are sociable types becoming ‘isolated’ like the article suggests.
 Huge swathes of socially impoverished disconnected people now have a voice and it is down to us to listen and connect.
+What might happen when these people suddenly have a voice?
+Will it be a democratisation of the media?
+Or a distortion?
+We need to keep questioning the blogs.
+Perhaps that questioning will remind to also hold the mainstream media to account.

-The call for some kind of ‘Netequette’ sounds suspiciously like someone asking for more ‘rules and regulation’.
+The call for some kind of ‘Netequette’ sounds suspiciously like someone asking for more rules and regulation.
 After new forms of back channel communication and information sharing have spurned organisations like Wikileaks, I don’t have to make too large a tin foil hat to see a social technology backlash would be nurtured by some other ‘well connected’ members of society.
 After all, the person on the street with a mobile device is now more connected than ever before.
 With more information at their fingertips than you average i.p blocked government office.

 I totally agree with peoples growing inability to digest large complex amounts of information.
 Although can only really speak from my own experience.
 I seem to be buying more books but reading less larger works.
 On the whole I am reading more though.
 I use the Read Later bookmark tool to send articles I don’t feel I have time to read (mainly when I don’t feel like I want to sit at the computer) and that article gets synced to an app called Instapaper allowing me to read the article on my other more mobile devices like my phone, ipad etc. That person you see at the bus stop staring at his phone or iPad may be me reading the Guardian or some other online publication.
 Would I be less isolated hidden behind a broadsheet newspaper?